-For investments that are measured at fair value, the group determines whether transfers have occurred between the levels of the fair value hierarchy by re-assessing the categorisation at the end of the reporting period.
+For investments that are measured at fair value, the group determines whether transfers have occurred between the levels of the fair value hierarchy by re-assessing the categorisation at the end of each reporting period.

-£9.100 million of assets, categorised under Land and buildings, were transferred from level 3 to level 1 based on the availability of observable inputs.
-As at the reporting date, the group was party to an agreed contract of sale for one of its directly held properties.
+In 2019, £9.100 million of assets, categorised under Land and buildings, were transferred from level 3 to level 1 based on the availability of observable inputs as the group was party to an agreed contract of sale for one of its directly held properties.